Everything you need to know to choose the right retirement plan for you and your employees

 Annual Reporting – Each year your company will be required to report on the plan’s financial status including your Form 5500.
 Additionally, you must distribute plan participant disclosures on fees, benefits, and features.
 Your recordkeeper should assist with both.
 Lastly, it’s recommended that you have your financial statements audited annually (this is mandatory for plans with more than 100 participants).

 Plan Committee – All plan sponsors are required to form a plan committee to monitor investments, review insurance and bonds, and keep an eye on the plan’s overall health.
-This does not need to be an army – some companies may have only 1 participant on the committee depending on company size.
+This does not need to be an army – some companies may have only one participant on the committee depending on company size.
 However, it’s important to meet regularly, keep minutes, and save all documentation so all decisions are defensible down the road.

 Monitoring and Updating Plan – It’s also the responsibility of the plan sponsor to monitor vendors, ensure plans are operating consistently with plan documents, appropriately deploy amendments, and stay updated on regulatory changes.
 If things within your business change, it’s important to evaluate whether the plan needs to change along with it.
 Again, your recordkeeper and/or advisor should assist with these tasks, but the final onus remains on the plan sponsor.